Artificial intelligence writing, more commonly called AI writing, is everywhere on the Internet.

 My suspicion is maybe the quality of content is a little bit better than the really old school tools, but for us it’s still automatically generated content, and that means for us it’s still against the Webmaster Guidelines.
 So we would consider that to be spam.”

-But later in the same article, he makes a point about how Google attempts to recognize computer-generated writing.
+But later in the same article, he points out how Google attempts to recognize computer-generated writing.

 “And I don’t know how the future will evolve there, but I imagine like with any other of these technologies, there will be a little bit of a cat and mouse game, where sometimes people will do something and they get away with it, and then the webspam team catches up and solves that issue on a broader scale.”

-The revealing part of his statement is that Google doesn’t seem to have automated tools or algorithms to recognize AI content.
+His statement reveals that, as yet, Google doesn’t seem to have automated tools or algorithms to recognize AI content.

 So can you kickstart a new blog with AI writing tools and pump out 20, 30, 50, or even more posts?

-Yes, you can.
-But beware that you could run into indexing and ranking problems with Google and other search engines.
+But beware that you could run into indexing and ranking problems with Google and other search engines in the near future.

 The quality of AI writing